-Over 20,000 emails have recently gone out to residents across the district asking them to to check their information and respond online if any changes are needed.
-More than 40% of those contacted have responded.
-We would like to take this opportunity to thank all of those who have responded.
+Over 20,000 emails were sent out to residents across the district during June 2020 asking them to to check their information and respond online if any changes were needed.
+Over 40% of those contacted responded.

-Residents in the district who the council does not have email addresses for and those who have not replied to the email, are now encouraged to look out for letters from the end of the month and to respond as appropriate to help us identify all those entitled to vote.
+Residents in the district who the council does not have an email address for and those who did not respond to our email, were encouraged to respond as appropriate to the letter sent out in July to help us identify all those entitled to vote.

 With the Essex County Council and also the Police and Crime Commissioner elections scheduled to take place in May 2021, this is an important opportunity for residents to make sure they can have their say.

 How it works

 Canvass reform means that we data match all households with the Department for Work and Pensions (DWP) database in early June - 69% of households matched (national average was 73% in 2020).
 Those households that do will get a letter from us.
 We hold an email for around 40% of the households that we do expect to match based on a trial earlier in 2020.

 If you receive an email you will be required to confirm there are no changes by going online to the website listed or calling the Freephone number.
 This is a secure system as you get given personal security codes on the form.
 You do NOT need to send the letter back to us.
 We ask you to do this ASAP, as by law we have to send a reminder a couple of weeks later.

 Any reminder will be by post at the same time as we write to the 60% of the households where we do not hold an email address.
 The letter does NOT require a response.
 If there are any changes it tells you to go online to make them.